17 Sci-Fi Movies on Netflix You Absolutely Need To Watch

-Often the classic sci-fi movies on streaming services like Netflix are buried deep in the algorithms.
-That's why we've decided to make a list.
+Classic sci-fi movies on services like Netflix are often buried deep down in the algorithms.
+So we've decided to make a list.
 These are the best available sci-fi movies on Netflix.

 It's a real mix.
 We wanted to highlight a few hidden gems, like Synchronic, alongside established classics like Looper and Starship Troopers.
 There are also a few new movies in here like The Colony if you're looking for something you haven't seen before.